-The earth mats or grounding mats are used to bring the connection to the earth indoors.
+The earth mats or grounding mats bring the connection to the earth indoors.
 They usually connect through a conductor inserted within the ground port of an electrical outlet.
 They help in limiting the ground potential & protect against the faulty current.
-Earthing mat is mostly used in a place where the large fault current is to be experienced.
+They are used in a place where the large fault current is to be experienced.

-Electrical power systems comprise of a network of electrical elements that generate, distribute and transmit electrical energy through transmission lines.
-The substation grounding systems are made up of a network of conductors interconnecting the metallic parts of equipment and structures, and an arrangement of conductors buried underground.
-These provide an electrical connection to the earth.
+Electrical power systems comprise a network of electrical elements that generate, distribute and transmit electrical energy through transmission lines.
+The substation grounding systems are made from a network of conductors interconnecting the metallic parts of equipment and structures and an arrangement of conductors buried underground.
+These systems provide an electrical connection to the earth.

-In general, the earth is composed of several layers of soil at any location selected for the construction of a substation.
-The soil is a part of the fault circuit; therefore, a protection circuit is needed to be established.
-That is why the earth mats or ground mats are used to protect humans who may come in contact with this fault circuit.
+In general, the earth is composed of several layers of soil at any location selected for substation construction.
+The soil is a part of the fault circuit; therefore, a protection circuit is needed.
+That is the reason why earth mats or ground mats are used to protect humans who may come in contact with this fault circuit.

 How are the Earth Mats placed for substation protection?

--The neutral point the system through its independent earth.
+-The neutral point is the system through its independent earth.

 -Equipment framework and other non-current carrying parts of the electrical equipment in the sub-station.

 -All extraneous metallic frameworks are not associated with equipment.
 Handle of the operating pipe.